 - (k) Foreign Currency Translation: The Company's functional and reporting currency is the U.S. Dollar.
 The Company engages in worldwide commerce with a variety of entities.
 Although, its operations may expose it to certain levels of foreign currency risk, its transactions are predominantly U.S. dollar denominated.
-Additionally, the Company's wholly-owned vessel subsidiaries transact a nominal amount of their operations in Euros; however, all of the subsidiaries' primary cash flows are U.S. dollar denominated.
-Transactions in currencies other than the functional currency are translated at the exchange rate in effect at the date of each transaction.
-Differences in exchange rates during the period between the date a transaction denominated in a foreign currency is consummated and the date on which it is either settled or translated, are recognized in the statement of operations.
-The foreign currency exchange gains/(losses) recognized in the accompanying predecessor combined statement of operations for the year ended December 31, 2004, for the period January 1, 2005 to Logust 25, 2005, for the period August 26, 2005 to December 31, 2005 and for the year ended December 31, 2006 were \$0, \$0, \$0 and \$(16), respectively. - (I) Provisions: The Company, in the ordinary course of business, is subject to various claims, suits and complaints.
+Additionally, the Company's wholly-owned vessel subsidiaries transact a nominal amount of their operations in Euros; however, all of the subsidiaries transact a nominal amount of their operations in currencies other than the functional currency are translated at the exchange rate in effect at the date of each transaction.
+Differences in exchange rates during the period between the date a transaction denominated in a foreign currency is consummated and the date on which it is either settled or translated, are recognized in the accompanying predecessor combined statement of operations for the year ended December 31, 2004, for the period January 1, 2005 to August 25, 2005, for the period August 26, 2005 to December 31, 2005 and for the year ended December 31, 2006 were \$0, \$0, \$0 and \$(16), respectively. - (I) Provisions: The Company, in the ordinary course of business, is subject to various claims, suits and complaints.
 Management, in consultation with internal and external advisors, will provide for a contingent loss in the financial statements if the contingency had been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
-In accordance with SFAS No. 5, "Accounting for Contingencies," as interpreted by the FASB Interpretation No. 14, "Reasonable Estimation of the Amount of a Loss," if the Company has determined that the reasonable estimate of the loss is a range and there is no best estimate within the range, the Company will provide the lower amount of the range.
+In accordance with SFAS No. 5, "Accounting for Contingencies," as interpreted by the FASB Interpretation No. 14, "Reasonable Estimation of the Amount of a Loss," if the Company has determined that the reasonable estimate of the lose is a range and there is no best estimate within the range, the Company will provide the lower amount of the range.